1DGK/1dgk.github.io/misc.md

 title: Misc
 permalink: /misc/
 ---
-last updated 05 AUG 2024
+last updated 12 AUG 2024

 ### Media
 **Currently reading**:
 - Our Enemies Will Vanish by Yaroslav Trofimov
+- 1984 by George Orwell

 **To-read** (max 10):
 - The Untouchables by Eliot Ness